PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 * You can't have "async void" methods in a Model class, due to a bug in the Uno Platform code generator.
 The AsyncLogger class works around this.
 * You can't have two Model classes share a XAML file.
 Hence the duplication between ReadModel/WriteModel and ReadPage/WritePage.
-* You can't implement the Frame.Navigated callback.
-This leads to the back button always being enabled, even when it shouldn't be.

 ## To get it working cross-platform